+'''

 tty: False Connect over tty.

+'''

-sudo_user The username that should execute the commands as sudo.
+sudo\user The username that should execute the commands as sudo.

-- remote_port_forwards Enable remote port forwarding.
+remote\port\forwards Enable remote port forwarding.
 Example: 8888:my.company.server:443.
-Multiple remote port forwardings are supported, using comma-separated values, e.g., 8888:my.company.server:443,9999:my.company.server:80. - identities_only: False Execute SSH with -o IdentitiesOnly=yes.
-This option is intended for situations where ssh-agent offers many different identities and allow ssh to ignore those identities and use the only one specified in options. - ignore_host_keys: False By default ssh host keys are honored and connections will ask for approval.
-Use this option to disable StrictHostKeyChecking. - no_host_keys: False Fully ignores ssh host keys which by default are honored and connections would ask for approval.
-Useful if the host key of a remote server has changed and would still error with ignore_host_keys. - winrm: False Flag that tells Salt to connect to a Windows machine.
+Multiple remote port forwardings are supported, using comma-separated values, e.g., 8888:my.company.server:443,9999:my.company.server:80.

+identities\only: False Execute SSH with -o IdentitiesOnly=yes.
+This option is intended for situations where ssh-agent offers many different identities and allow ssh to ignore those identities and use the only one specified in options.

+winrm: False Flag that tells Salt to connect to a Windows machine.
 This option requires the saltwinshell to be installed.